AlbertAlvi/MongoDB_Cpp/README.md

 # Objective
-Implementation of a system using a document-oriented database for presentation during the Database II course seminar.
+Implementation of a web app using a document-oriented database for presentation during the Database II course seminar.

 ## Description
 Simple app used to store employee data using MongoDB.